-The purpose of the Dual Enrollment program is to provide qualified high school students the opportunity to enroll free of charge in college courses to earn both college credit and credit toward high school graduation.
+Dual Enrollment provides qualified high school students the opportunity to enroll free of charge in college courses to earn both college credit and credit toward high school graduation.

 Basic Eligibility Requirements

-- An eligible secondary student who is enrolled in any grades 6 through 12 in a Florida public or private school
+- An eligible secondary student who is enrolled in any grades 6 through 12 in a Monroe County (FL) public or private school or enrolled in a Home Education Program in conjunction with the Monroe County School District

 - An un-weighted cumulative high school GPA of 3.0 or higher (a cumulative GPA of 2.0 is required for vocational PSAV courses)

-- Recommendation from the guidance counselor, assistant principal, or the principal
+- Recommendation from the student's current guidance counselor, assistant principal, or the principal

-- Demonstrated readiness for college coursework through scores on the College Placement Test (CPT), Post-Secondary Educational Readiness Test (PERT), American College Testing (ACT), Florida Comprehensive Assessment Test (FCAT) 2.0 or Scholastic Assessment Test (SAT)
+- Demonstrated readiness for college coursework through scores on the Post-Secondary Educational Readiness Test (PERT), American College Test (ACT), or Scholastic Assessment Test (SAT)

 - Course prerequisites are listed in the current CFK Catalog